dstrigl/htheatpump/docs/usage.rst

         hp.close_connection()

-Some more examples showing how to use the ``htheatpump`` module can be found in the :ref:`htscripts`.
+Some more examples showing how to use the :mod:`htheatpump` module can be found in the :ref:`htscripts`.